Defoe tipped to join Sunderland's rivals in League One after Rangers exit

-Jermain Defoe tipped to join Sunderland's rivals in League One after Rangers exit
+Sunderland AFC transfer rumours: Jermain Defoe tipped to join Black Cats' League One after Rangers exit

 Jermain Defoe is no longer a Rangers player.